joaoreboucas1/cplotlib/README.md

 ## Introduction

-Matplotlib is the current standard of data visualization today.
+Matplotlib is the current standard of scientific data visualization today.
 What if we could use Matplotlib from C?
 Cplotlib is a header-only library that enables that.
 The library generates a Python code containing the C data, and then evokes a Python interpreter that runs the code.

 ## Requirements